SPP-09 General Drafting Practices

 Difficulties may arise where part or all of the new survey emanates from a pre-LAA Crown survey on which details of any depth limits that exist are not annotated.
-In these circumstances the surveyor will need to undertake an historical search to determine the identity of the last manual Title, or search for the original Crown Grant and obtain a copy before he can comply with the above requirement.
+In these circumstances the surveyor will need to undertake an historical search to determine the identity of the last manual Title, or search the original Crown Grant.

-It is current Landgate practice to include any unallocated Crown land being amalgamated into Freehold in the original Freehold depth limit.
+It is current State policy to apply the original Freehold depth limit to any unallocated Crown land being amalgamated into that Freehold parcel.

-Until March 2004, where a plan involved land that was to vest in the Crown or where land was to dedicate as road following an acquisition under the Land Administration Act 1997, surveyors were requested to obtain a Crown allotment number for the relevant lots.
+Until March 2004, where a plan involved land that was to vest in the Crown or where land was to dedicate as road following an acquisition under the Land Administration Act 1997, surveyors were requested to obtain a Crown allotment number from (then) DOLA for the relevant lots.

 It has become clear that the notations on the plans and supporting documentation are sufficient for the correct registration actions to occur, and the use of such a range of lot numbers has the risk that some people will assign unintended intelligence to those lot numbers i.e. not all lot 300s are Crown land.

 Surveyors are to use only the Freehold lot types (polytypes) in CSD files for all lots on the Plan.
 The Crown polytypes (i.e. A, E, L, S and T) are not to be used.
-All other naming conventions in accordance with the CSD User Guide (see Appendix 5) are to be followed.
+All other naming conventions are to be in accordance with APX-05 Digital Data Format Specification Version 2.0.

-Where original boundaries, that were created by a ‘Sketch on Transfer’ or by description (e.g. Moieties), are depicted on Deposited Plans, surveyors should adopt the following practices (see plan examples 46 and 47):
+Where original boundaries created by a ‘Sketch on Transfer’ or by description (e.g. Moieties) are depicted on Deposited Plans, surveyors should adopt the following practices (see plan examples 46 and 47):